-NAFTA, which created the world’s largest free trade area, has been updated several times since its implementation, but in May 2017, U.S. Trade Representative Robert Lighthizer notified Congress of President Donald Trump’s intention to fully renegotiate it to support higher-paying U.S. jobs and bolster the American economy.
+NAFTA, which created the world’s largest free trade area, has been updated several times since its implementation, but in May 2017, U.S. Trade Representative Robert Lighthizer notified Congress of President Donald Trump’s intention to fully renegotiate the agreement to support higher-paying U.S. jobs and bolster the American economy.
 Since then, trade teams from the three countries have met to tackle challenges and opportunities.

 AFIA, through coalitions such as Americans for Farmers and Families and the North America Food and Agriculture Trade Group (a subset of the U.S. Food and Agriculture Dialogue for Trade), has had a seat at the table – working to voice the animal food industry’s concerns on the renegotiation process to the administration and Congress.
 In particular, AFIA advocated for a renegotiated NAFTA that preserves duty-free market access; addresses modern issues, such as sanitary and phytosanitary (SPS) issues; implements science-based regulations and regulatory cooperation and coherence; and addresses the United States’ concerns over Canada’s feed registration requirements, which has unfairly disadvantaged the U.S. animal food industry.
 Of specific note for U.S. feed manufacturers is that zero tariffs should remain in place and the SPS chapter has been modernized to include stronger obligations than those under the World Trade Organization.